Gold on Sale, Says the Rational Investor

 Love Trade and Fear Trade: Gold’s Tailwinds and Headwinds

 I always look at two demand factors for gold, the Fear Trade and the Love Trade.
 The Love Trade is the purchase of gold for weddings, anniversaries and cultural celebrations while the Fear Trade is gold’s reaction to monetary and fiscal policies, particularly real interest rates.

 Historically, the Love Trade has been on the upswing starting around this time—late July and early August—in anticipation of international festivals and holidays such as Diwali, Christmas and the Chinese New Year.
 But as you can see in the oscillator chart above, gold is down 1.4 standard deviations for the 10-year period.
-This suggests gold may be at an attractive level to accumulate, and gold stocks can offer grater beta when gold begins to revert to its mean.
+This suggests gold may be at an attractive level to accumulate, and gold stocks can offer greater beta when gold begins to revert to its mean.

-The Fear Trade on the other hand involves the Fear Trade and real interest rates (inflation – CPI = real interest rates).
+The Fear Trade, on the other hand, involves the Fear Trade and real interest rates (inflation – CPI = real interest rates).
 Several times in the past I’ve explained how gold tends to benefit when real interest rates turn negative.
 When the rate of inflation exceeds the yield on a five-year Treasury note, it makes gold much more attractive to many investors.

 At this time, the five-year Treasury yield sits at 1.58 percent while inflation is crawling along at 0.1 percent.
 This means that real rates are a positive 1.48 percent—a headwind for gold.
-As I told Daniela Cambone during this week’s Gold Game Film, the U.S. has some of the highest real rates of return in the world right now.
+As I told Daniela Cambone during last week’s Gold Game Film, the U.S. has some of the highest real rates of return in the world right now.

 To see gold gain traction again, not only do we need to see negative real interest rates in the U.S. we need to see rising real GDP per capita in China and rising PMI in China.